Advice for New Parents: ‘Read to your children’; how an ER doc became a primary care doc, and began changing the world.

-Recently I had a single mother on social assistance come into the E.R. with an 8 month old boy in tow.
+Recently I had a single mother on social assistance come into the E.R., we see her from time to time.
+She has several kids with several different fathers.
+On this occasion she had an 8 month old boy in tow.
 The child had a minor complaint, something that really didn’t need to be seen by a doctor, and certainly didn’t need to be seen in the emergency room.
 You know the type.

 After checking them in, the clerk came into the office and remarked how alert and intelligent the child was, that he had observed her quietly the whole time she was working.
 She then laughed that when she mugged at him he mimicked her, making faces the mother had never seen before.